 Setting Final Specifications

-We have already set some product specification in the earlier activities, those will be further refined as we said earlier.
-This refinements and amendments will be done according to the product selections, technical modelling limitations, trade-offs between the product cost and product performance.
+We have already set some product specifications in the earlier activities, those will be further refined as we said earlier.
+These refinements and amendments will be done according to the product selections, technical modeling limitations, trade-offs between the product cost and product performance.

 Project planning

 This will be the final step of the concept development stage.
-In this stage, the development team will create a details schedule for product development.
+In this stage, the development team will create a detailed schedule for product development.

-This project planning includes development schedule, resource planning, strategy to minimise the development time, budget, agreements between the team and the senior management of the enterprise.
+This project planning includes development schedule, resource planning, strategy to minimize the development time, budget, agreements between the team and the senior management of the enterprise.

 Economic analysis